jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/32 - Revolution.md

-# Revolution!
+# Revolution

 Fight for lecture halls!
 Fight for factories!
-Fight for libraries, and
+Fight for libraries, and...

-Wht, we have digital tools.
-Fight
+WTF, we have digital tools, so let's solve problems. a recap why red/blue politics is stupid.